-A website is a collection of related content on the web that’s published under one domain name such as google.com, wikipedia.org, renderforest.com, etc. Most websites have a specific theme, purpose and are woven around a particular topic.
+A website is a collection of related content on the web that’s published under one domain name, such as Google, Wikipedia, Renderforest, etc. Most websites have a specific theme and purpose woven around a particular topic.
 This creates the many types of websites that we have today.

-The benefits of a website are invaluable for businesses.
+The benefits of knowing how to start a website are invaluable for businesses.
 The majority of customers seek information online before making purchasing decisions.
-Thus, if you have a weak online presence or none at all, you’re missing out on a lot of opportunities to connect with consumers.
+Thus, if you have a weak online presence or none, you’re missing out on many opportunities to connect with consumers.

 Other reasons your business needs a website are the various opportunities to expand your existing audience, generate more leads, deepen your connection with customers, build authority, and strengthen your brand’s reputation.